charlesochoa/chat-dist-backend/README.md

 ## Group Message

-The model used to represent the group message in the chat application, the group message sent from an user to a chatroom.
+The model used to represent the group message in the chat application, the group message is a message sent from an user to a chatroom.

 ### `/group-messages/all`